Adaptive Height Optimisation for Cellular-Connected UAVs using Reinforcement Learning: Acknowledgements

 \section{Acknowledgements}

-The research leading to this work received funding from the European Horizon 2020 Program under the grant agreement No. 732174 (ORCA project).
-In addition, this work was partly funded by Science Foundation Ireland (SFI) and the National Natural Science Foundation of China (NSFC) under the SFI-NSFC Partnership Programme Grant Number 17/NSFC/5224.
+The research leading to this work is funded, in part, by Science Foundation Ireland (SFI) and the National Natural Science Foundation of China (NSFC) under the SFI-NSFC Partnership Programme Grant Number 17/NSFC/5224 and SFI grant 13/RC/2077 P2.
+It was also supported by the Commonwealth Cyber Initiative (CCI).